 In the second part, I transition from the theoretical to the normative assumptions organized in the law.
 Here, an analysis of the legal framework on public participation in Kenya is undertaken.
 I consider how the constitutional framework on participation has been structured and if it can potentially open up discursive spaces to enable meaningful participation.
 Lastly, whether the interpretative exercises of these provisions carry any transformative value for the marginalized.
-While the aim of this chapter is not to provide a prescription of the 'best' model for participation, it will demonstrate how processes rooted in the law can be potentially disruptive when framed to reflect local realities and where concerns on the participants' capacity to participate are directly tackled.
-It is this agency-conscious orientation to participation which the chapter advances as the bearer of a transformative potential in spatial governance processes.
+While the aim of this chapter is not to provide a prescription of the 'best' model for participation, it will demonstrate how processes rooted in the law can be potentially disruptive when framed to reflect local realities and where concerns on the participation which the chapter advances as the bearer of a transformative potential in spatial governance processes.